 Advantages of Flexible Circuits for Space Applications

 Sometimes people ask my why space travel is important.
 The answer seems obvious to me every night when I go to sleep.
 My pillow is made out of memory foam, which was developed by NASA.
 Their research efforts for space exploration have led to a host of other important discoveries and gadgets that we all benefit from today.
-Another useful technology that was originally developed for the aerospace industry is flexible circuits.
+Another useful technology that was originally developed for the aerospace industry is a flex circuit.
 Rigid flex and fully flexible PCBs have several advantages over traditional PCBs when it comes to flight around and Earth and far above it.
 Things like reduced weight and volume increased reliability, and more innovative design make flexible circuits a great choice for infinity and beyond.
 One particular material that highlights all of these advantages is Kapton®.

 Lightweight and Low Volume

-Flexible circuits are naturally lighter than a normal board.
+A flexible circuit is naturally lighter than a normal board.
 Instead of using a thick rigid substrate they are mounted on a thin film.
 Substrate weight savings are compounded as layers are added, which can result in up to 75% weight reduction.
 That may not seem significant, but when you’ve to pay for your own rocket fuel, every ounce matters.

 You don’t want to be carrying any extra weight during launch.